 In addition, the guide includes detailed instructions on ‘Decoding the Place Setting Chart’ and napkin folding details.

 Choose a color theme for your table.
 Blue and White aren’t just for Coastal or Summertime decor – make it your Spring & Easter table inspiration.

 I love the layered mix of blue & white patterns and especially the touch of violet as designed by Carolyne Roehm.

 This stunning spring table includes beautiful antique amethyst cut glass bowls – perfect for your soup course.

 1. Polish silver & stemware

 2. Plan courses – Will you serve salad or soup?

-3. Serve the main course family style with all serveware on the table
+3. Serve the main course family style with everything in serving dishes and on the table

 Three Springtime Reminders: